Cr4O13/gci-docs/docs/responder model spec.md

 - for xplane 'write' actions optionally
   - the offset integer
   - the force value (boolean)
+- a 'respond' function selected from the global 'action_map' functions
-- a 'output' function returning an output value calculated from the given input value
+- a 'output' function selected from the global 'output_map' functions